oscakampala/oscakampala/README.md

 If you have a project idea and you would really like to put it out there so that you can get a group of members to help you out with it, you can create a **PROJECT REQUEST**
 For now, The procedure for making a project request is not yet defined.
 However, discussion on how to go about it shall be carried out for our social media platforms.
-You can find our link tree [here](https://bit.ly/2TJkBy8) which contains all links to our social media platforms.
+You can find our website  [here](https://oscakampala.org) which contains all links to our social media platforms.

 ### ABOUT THE DEVELOPERS